dprojects/getDimensions/Docs/README.md

 ## Advanced furniture example

 To use any mirror type of feature part with Your furniture project just follow the steps:

 * Create any furniture using Pads and Sketches.
-You can use `PartDesign :: Mirrored :: Pad` and `PartDesign :: MultiTransform :: Pad` at the same project.
-For example legs are four, so You can use `PartDesign :: MultiTransform :: Pad` from the single leg and `PartDesign :: Mirrored :: Pad` for each pair of supporters between them:
+You can use [PartDesign :: Mirrored](#partdesign--mirrored) and [PartDesign :: MultiTransform](#partdesign--multitransform) at the same project.
+For example legs are four, so You can use [PartDesign :: MultiTransform](#partdesign--multitransform) from the single leg and [PartDesign :: Mirrored](#partdesign--mirrored) for each pair of supporters between them:

 	![exA001](https://raw.githubusercontent.com/dprojects/getDimensions/master/Docs/Screenshots/exA001.png)